FLASH SALES: discover new special offers every week!

 Hamamelis intermedia ‘Jelena’

-Its deciduous foliage also guarantees a show in autumn as it turns to gold, copper, and red, all warm shades that ignite the garden.
-Its blossoming silhouette creates lovely focal points in borders.
-It is best used as a specimen in a well-exposed spot, against a permanent green backdrop but always close to the house to enjoy its fragrance.
+Its deciduous foliage also guarantees a spectacle in autumn as it turns to gold, copper, and red, all warm shades that ignite the garden.
+Its flourishing silhouette creates lovely focal points in borders.
+It is best used in isolation in a well-exposed spot, against a backdrop of permanent greenery but always close to the house to enjoy its fragrance.

-Hardy, easy to maintain and cultivate, Hamamelis thrives in full sun or partial shade and requires little attention.
-This shrub, which prefers acidic soils, can easily be paired with winter-flowering heather soil plants such as Camellias, Azaleas, dwarf Rhododendrons, Sarcococcas, or Daphnes.
+Hardy and easy to maintain and cultivate, Hamamelis thrives in full sun or partial shade and requires little attention.
+This shrub, which prefers acidic soils, can easily be paired with ericaceous plants that flower in winter such as Camellias, Azaleas, dwarf Rhododendrons, Sarcococcas, or Daphnes.

 Discover this unique little tree that brings a precious touch of light, fragrance, and mystery to the heart of winter.